 |Saturated Fat 0g||2%|

 |Total Carbohydrate 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 When you cook up Swiss chard leaves, make delicious use of the stems by roasting them!
 If you have a bunch or two of chard and aren't sure how to proceed, check out How to Stem Swiss Chard.

 - Stems from 1 to 2 bunches of chard

 - About 1 Tbsp. olive oil

 - Fresh lemon juice (optional)

-Put in the oven and bake 10 minutes, remove the foil and bake until chard stems are tender and starting to brown, about 20 more minutes.
+Put in the oven and bake 10 minutes; then remove the foil and bake until chard stems are tender and start to brown, about 20 more minutes.
 Serve hot, warm, or at room temperature with a spritz of lemon juice, if you like.